RatherBeExploring/ratherbeexploring.github.io/_posts/2026-01-14-paramaribo-airport-bus.markdown

 ### What about in Paramaribo?

 Busses leave from the **main bus terminal** between *Heiligenweg* and *Knuffelsgracht*.
 There will be dozens of busses there, each one displaying a sign in the windshield with their final destination: look for the one showing **Zanderij**.

-### What is the schedule?

-**It varies**.
-My taxi driver told me bus drivers, who are private contractors paid by the government, had been on strike recently, and that services are regularly changed.
-There is a small office manned by staff from *Nationaal Vervoer Bedrijf*, the government transportation agency, at the bus terminal in Paramaribo: ask there when the next bus leaves.
-Mine left at **1 p.m.**, and you should get there at least two hours before you want to leave.
-Once you have a confirmed departure time, there are plenty of nice restaurants, bars, and parks along *Waterside Street* to wait.
+There is a small office manned by staff from *Nationaal Vervoer Bedrijf*, the government transportation agency, at the bus terminal: ask there when the next bus leaves (mine left promptly at 1 p.m.)

 ### How do I get on?